sekt1953/Midtfyns-Seniorvaerksted-FreeCAD/FreeCAD_Tutorials/Draft ShapeString/Image/Draft ShapeString.md

 ## Setup

-* Open FreeCAD, create a new empty document with File → New, and switch to the **Part Workbench**.
+* Open FreeCAD, create a new empty document with File → New,
-  * Press the **View isometric button**, or **press 0** in the numerical pad of your keyboard, to change the view to isometric to visualize the 3D solids better.
-  * Press the **View fit all button** whenever you add objects in order to pan and zoom the 3D view so that all elements are seen in the view.
-  * Hold **Ctrl while you click to select multiple items**.
-If you selected something wrong or want to de-select everything, just click on empty space in the 3D view.

 ## Insert the ShapeString